ceeoinnovations/FETLabSummer2024/Spike Labyrinth - William Goldman/README.md

+> [!IMPORTANT]
+> This is an outdated copy of my repository.
+For the most recent version, visit the [main page](https://github.com/iliketocode2/Lego-Spike-AI-Labyrinth/tree/main).

 <h1> Build and Program the AI Spike Labyrinth</h1>
 <h3>This project explores how different devices can connect to the Lego Spike Prime (uart).
 It is also an exploration of various AI algorithms, from Q-learning to OpenMV's blob detection.</h3>